shubh-admin/login-anywhere/readme.txt

 1. Upload the folder "login-anywhere" to "/wp-content/plugins/"
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Enable/ disable 'Login Anywhere' setting by going WP-admin ->Login Anywhere
-4. After installation, you just need to use the shortcode [wp-login] in you pages or posts where you want to add it.
+4. After installation, you just need to use the shortcode [login-form] in you pages or posts where you want to add it.
 5. If you want to add it to use in custom template use this code:- echo do_shortcode('[login-form]').